maxpertici/menu-item-types/readme.txt

 * Fix : mitypes_init hook timing
 * Fix : buildin paragraph slug (maybe if you excluded it with the error, it will be back in your admin, sorry)
 * Fix : image size in Image type
-* Update readme.txt with more code information
+* Update readme.txt with more code information (thanks to Shoulders for his help)
 * PHP 8.x required